Login

 Five Clues

 Each participant secretly writes five little-known facts or clues about themselves on a blank index card and signs their name at the bottom.
 Collect and shuffle all the cards, then challenge the room to identify the person on the card using as few clues as possible.
-Read one clue at a time, and award points whoever guesses correctly.
+Read one clue at a time, and award points to whoever guesses correctly.
 Continue until all cards have been identified.
 This activity helps uncover hidden assumptions and biases in a way that’s fun and interactive.

 Who Am I?